samarth-29/ClientKeeper/README.md

 npm install -g @angular/cli

-You will find entire application on the given link: https://github.com/samarth-29/ClientKeeper-Angular-Front-end
+IF you want only front-end code then please go the following link: https://github.com/samarth-29/ClientKeeper-Angular-Front-end